 Though you cannot predict how long you’ll live, you can predict how long your pension pot will last you.

 How much do I need for a good pension?

 In 2019 and 2020, Department for Work & Pensions stats showed that the average pensioner receives between £17,000 and £18,000 a year from their pensions - after tax and housing costs are considered.
 Housing costs exclude energy costs but include:

 Between £17,000 and £18,000 per year works out as a weekly income of between £310 and £340.

 Pension Wise has an excellent calculator for calculating your potential lump sum and monthly income.
 For example, a pension pot of £250,000 would allow you to take a 25% tax-free lump sum of £62,500 when you’re 65, providing a £1,050 monthly income until you’re 85.

 How much should I save for my pension?

 The best way to demonstrate how much you should save for your pension is to work through an example.

 Which? data found that retirees spend around £26,000 per couple each year on average.
-This covered everything from household and basic living costs to a standard holiday and some additional leisure costs.
-The £26,000 figure is broadly aligned to the national average retiree income found by the DWP, excluding state pensions.
+This covered everything from household and basic living costs to a standard holiday and additional leisure costs.
+The figure of £26,000 is broadly aligned to the national average retiree income found by the DWP, excluding state pensions.

 Let us examine how you achieve a retirement income of £13,000 to cover your share of annual expenditure.
 If you start at the age of 30 with a small pension pot of £500, you would have to contribute £506 gross a month.
 This figure includes government tax relief of 25% on pension contributions – the net figure is £379.